 Use a spatula to quickly pour into prepared baking sheet.

 You don’t want to pop all the bubbles out of the baking soda, so do your best to rotate the baking sheet back and forth to spread your peanut brittle.
 You can use a spatula to spread a little if necessarily, but don’t go overboard.

 It doesn’t spread like chocolate would.

 Let set to harden.

-Once hard, use a sharp knife to cut brittle into pieces.
+Once hard, use a sharp knife or break with your hands into pieces.